- Explore the history and culture of San José

 - Have dinner on a catamaran while watching the sunset over the Pacific

-|Day 2||Drive to Arenal Volcano, Chocolate Making & Hot Springs||Arenal/La Fortuna|
+|Day 2||Transfer to Arenal Volcano, Chocolate Making & Hot Springs||Arenal/La Fortuna|

 |Day 3||Waterfall Hike & Cooking Class||Arenal/La Fortuna|

 |Day 4||Coffee Farm Tour & Nocturnal Nature Walk||Arenal/La Fortuna|

 |Day 5||Transfer to the Gulf of Papagayo||Gulf of Papagayo|

 |Day 6||Free Morning, Afternoon Snorkel & Sunset Catamaran Cruise||Gulf of Papagayo|